 “I have no special talents.
 I am only passionately curious.” – Albert Einstein

 There is a danger, however.
-Have you ever read a book or watched a movie and felt like the author or filmmaker was preaching at you, like they were pushing an agenda.
+Have you ever read a book or watched a movie and felt like the author or screenwriter was preaching at you?
+Like they were pushing an agenda?
 The way to avoid this is to understand that the purpose of story is to reveal a transformation.

 Story is not about winning an argument, but about revealing a deeper truth.
-Every married person knows that winning an argument does not lead a peaceful coexistence.
+Every married person knows that winning an argument does not lead to a peaceful coexistence.
 If one person wins, everyone loses.
 It’s the same in story.
-If all that happens at the end of the story is that your hero gets what he wants, your reader will be disappointed.
-If Jimmy Stewart left Bedford Falls at the end of It’s a Wonderful Life, we would be an audience bewildered.
+If all that happens at the end of the story is that your protagonist gets what they want, your reader will be disappointed.
+If Jimmy Stewart left Bedford Falls at the end of It’s a Wonderful Life, we would be bewildered.

 We care about what the protagonist needs.
-In story, the hero goes on a journey in order to reframe his relationship to his goal.
+In story, the protagonist goes on a journey in order to reframe their relationship to their goal.